Robert Shulman (serial killer): Kelly Sue Bunting

+While initially unidentified, Bunting had a lot of tattoos, for which the Suffolk County District Attorney's Office contacted the NYPD and showed them photographs of the tattoos in the hope that the victim had a prior criminal record and that they would be recorded as distinctive markings.
+In March 1996, the NYPD had a match and the victim was identified as Bunting.

 Investigation

 Looking for the murder site, a detective canvassing hotels heard about a man driving a blue Cadillac who cruised the area.
-Trying to track the man down with this information, women were located who led them, not to a hotel, but to a residence where a blue Cadillac was seen.
+Trying to track the man down with this information, women were located who led them not to a hotel, but to a residence where a blue Cadillac was seen.
 The registration was obtained, and the car was registered to Shulman's brother.

 Trying to get information about the sleeping bag in which Bunting was found, detectives learned Sears was the only manufacturer.
 Sears was contacted to see if the brother had purchased one with a credit card.
 Sears said the brother had no card, but pointed out that Shulman had a card.
 This was how police were initially pointed towards Shulman as a possible culprit.

 Women later identified him as the man cruising in the Cadillac, and cadaver dogs signaled the possibility of dead remains having been present in the Cadillac.
 Police searched Shulman's work place and found trace evidence matching that found on the body.
-Shulman was arrested on April 6, 1996.
-After interrogation, Shulman confessed to the three murders.
+Shulman was arrested near his home on April 6, 1996.
+After interrogation, Shulman had a nervous breakdown and confessed to the three murders.
 (Shulman confessed to the earliest two murders at a later date.)
 A search of his room revealed hundreds of bloodstains scattered over almost every surface.

-Trial and aftermath

-Shulman was sentenced to death in 1999 for the only murder he committed after New York State reinstated the death penalty in 1995.
-He was sentenced to life imprisonment for his other murders because New York's death penalty law was not in effect at the time he committed them.
-His sentence was reduced to life in prison after the New York State Court of Appeals invalidated the death penalty in 2004.

-Shulman died on April 13 2006, in Albany, New York, of undisclosed causes.

-Shulman's brother, Barry, was indicted on charges of hindering prosecution and unlawfully disposing of dead bodies.
-He pleaded guilty and received a two-year sentence.
-The sentence angered prosecutors, who had recommended an indeterminate sentence of up to 14 years.
+Barry Shulman was also questioned after Robert's arrest.
+During interrogation, he unexpectedly admitted that he knew about his brother's criminal activities and had, at various times over the years, helped him remove and dispose of remains from his apartment.
+Despite this, he denied directly participating in the murders, and on April 26, 1996, he was indicted for aiding and abetting a felony.